CodingPoet/Building-with-Python/presentation/gameloop/navigating-rooms.md

 Note:
 Now that all our rooms are set up, we should be able to navigate between them.

-After your player has pressed a key, find the room associated with that key and enter the room.
+After your player has pressed a button, find the room associated with that button and enter the room.